avaid96/entrerepo/README.md

-#   Entrerepo
-##  Entrepreneurship links and resources
+#   Entrerepo: Entrepreneurship links and resources

 Starting a business is hard and the web is filled with resources that can help.
 However, we couldn't seem to find a good, centralized resource to for entrepreneurial inspiration.
 So, we decided to start maintaining this repository to be that resource.